magknight/aviatorsDocs/docs/faq.md

 ## How do I enable rain effects?
 Rain effects, provided by librain are enabled in the EFB's settings page.
 The setting is located on page 2.

+!!! warning "Legacy"
+    Rain effects are not supported by X-Plane 11.50 at this time

 ## How do I trigger cabin announcements?
 Announcements are operated from the COMM pages within the MFDs.
 To activate this page, click COMM on one of the MFD control sets, then click CABIN.
+Alternatively, they are issued automatically by checklists.

 ## Why are my MCP/Radios screens black?
 When starting from cold and dark, the MCP and Pedestal backlighting is turned to minimum setting.
 This rotary knob also controls the screen brightness of the MCP and radios.